libersoft-org/yellow-documentation/ODTP.md

 - [**Error handling**](#error-handling)
 - [**Example**](#example)

+## Development state

+- Early stage, not completed

 ## About

-The Open Data Transfer Protocol (ODTP) is an universal communication network protocol used in software like [**Yellow**](https://yellow.libersoft.org).
+The Open Data Transfer Protocol (ODTP) is a protocol that describes application layer and data format used in software like [**Yellow**](https://yellow.libersoft.org).
 It is designed to facilitate reliable and secure data exchange between two points.

-This documents contains the complete protocol documentation.

-## Development state

-- Early stage, not completed

 ## Protocol objectives